ClxS/ConveyorPlayground/README.md

     - This generates a Visual Studio 2022 solution.
 4) Open build/CppConveyor.sln
 5) Select a platform (SDL/Console) and hit build!

+# Screenshots

+These images show how the project evolved over time.

 ## Placement UI
 ![placementui](https://user-images.githubusercontent.com/15245663/149207828-56ef8805-4a4f-43f1-a8de-b9935d307683.gif)